Daily News Lesson

 • President Trump and members of his administration have said in interviews that the U.S. will take control of Greenland "one way or another."

-• Greenland is part of Denmark, a member of NATO (the North Atlantic Treaty Organization).
+• Greenland, an autonomous (self-governing) country within Denmark, is a member of NATO (North Atlantic Treaty Organization).
 NATO is a defense agreement between the U.S., many European counties and others such as Canada.
 As a NATO member, the U.S. already has access to military bases in Greenland.

 • The government of Greenland and Denmark have rejected the idea of a U.S. takeover of the territory.